Wide Reads

 Coming Up in Chapter 2

 Charles's comfortable but suffocating marriage is about to be disrupted when he's called to treat a patient with a broken leg.
-This routine house call will introduce him to someone who will change his life forever—though he doesn't know it yet.
+This routine house call will introduce him to someone who will change his life forever, though he doesn't know it yet.

 Share it with friends

-Next Chapter
+NextNext Chapter

 Original text

-We were in class when the head-master came in, followed by a “new fellow,” not wearing the school uniform, and a school servant carrying a large desk.
+Chapter One We were in class when the head-master came in, followed by a “new fellow,” not wearing the school uniform, and a school servant carrying a large desk.
 Those who had been asleep woke up, and every one rose as if just surprised at his work.
+The head-master made a sign to us to sit down.
+Then, turning to the class-master, he said to him in a low voice-- “Monsieur Roger, here is a pupil whom I recommend to your care; he’ll be in the second.
+If his work and conduct are satisfactory, he will go into one of…

 Master this chapter.
 Complete your experience